fvandw/retrochat/README.md

-# RetroChat
+# RetroCha put
 A minimalist LLM prompting system for retro computers.
-Because KB and MHz are plenty enough from prompting!
+Because KB and MHz are plenty enough for prompting purposes!

-RetroChat is a proof-of-concept projet that connects your retro computer to a modern LLM served by Ollama.
+RetroChat is a proof-of-concept project that connects your retro computer to a modern LLM served by Ollama.

 ## Architecture
-Because computers designend in the 80s lack the processing power to handle TLS encryption or complex JSON parsing, RetroChat relies on a "Man-in-the-Middle" proxy architecture:
+Because computers designed in the 80s lack the processing power to handle TLS encryption or complex JSON parsing, RetroChat relies on a "Man-in-the-Middle" proxy architecture:
 - the retro computer runs a minimal terminal client.
 - a modern PC runs a Python proxy that manages the serial connection and the chat context history, cleans the output and prompts the AI.
 - a LLM is served through Ollama, on the proxy itself, or on a remote server.